-We are excited to announce our new Cover Crop Program!
+We have funding available to implement cover crops!
 Cover crops have been scientifically proven to improve the health of your soil.
 They prevent erosion, improve soil structure, help with water infiltration, increase nutrient content, and much more.

 This is a voluntary program designed to help protect Minnesota’s water by implementing and maintaining farm management practices.
 This program pairs well with Isanti SWCD’s other initiatives to protect water quality in shoreline and urban landscapes.

 Participants in the program will receive: